Free Unofficial Evaluation of Transfer Credit

 Alamosa, CO 81101

-If the students complaint is not resolved at the Associate Vice President for Extended Studies level, the written complaint will then be forwarded to the Office of Student Services and will follow the procedure outline in the Adams State student handbook.
-Students may submit a formal complaint to the Office of Student Services.
+If the student’s complaint is not resolved at the Executive Director of Extended Studies level, the written complaint will be forwarded to Academic Affairs and will follow the procedures outlined in the Adams State Student Handbook.
+Students may also submit a formal complaint directly to Academic Affairs.